binaryphile/sales.diditbetter.com/pages/index.md

 * **Revenue generation** - Our partners generate revenue for each customer to whom they send cart links which result in completed purchases.
-We directly support all systems we sell with our software assurance program, so you don\'t have to.
+We directly support all systems we sell with our software assurance program, so you don't have to.
 Or if you have a direct customer support relationship and want to handle that aspect of it yourself, no problem, we work that way as well.
 * **5% margins** - For each order you refer, you get 5% of the entire